SemenovAlex/instant-gratification/README.md

 - 46 features: 9.5,
 - 47 features: 10.

-We still have one thing not clarified enough.
+We still have one thing not clear.

 ### Important note: how do we know the number of clusters in advance?